|

 The screens that are considered to be Pro screens are always equipped with hard ware calibration possibility and most of the

-time shipped with the necessary hardware and software to perform
+with the necessary hardware and software to perform

 the calibration with.